 \subsection{Used Data Resources for Inference}

 Above we have discussed a series of questions that can be asked about learning curve properties, which in turn are important for decision making in a specific context.
-Of course, answering these questions requires certain informative resources.
-In a concrete decision-making situation that might involve learning curves, we are typically confronted with a dataset and a learner or a portfolio thereof.
-We call this the \emph{target} dataset and the \emph{active} learner.
-That is, we want to say something about the learning curve of the active learner in a domain of which we have a finite (the target) dataset \dataset available.
+Of course, answering these questions requires specific informative resources.
+In a concrete decision-making situation, we are typically confronted with a dataset and a learner or a portfolio of learners.
+We call this the \emph{target} dataset and the \emph{current} learner.
+That is, we want to say something about the learning curve of the current learner in a domain in which we have a finite (the target) dataset \dataset available.

 Fig.~\ref{fig:resources} shows the types of data resources that can be used to answer questions about learning curves.
-We can utilize empirical learning curves that were gathered on the target dataset, empirical learning curves that were gathered on other datasets, dataset meta-features and features describing the learners.
-Learning curves gathered on the target dataset come at a certain computational cost, as they have to be generated during the process.
-As such, typically when modelling the active learner on the target dataset, a \emph{partial} empirical learning curve is constructed, which can then be further extended~\cite{provost1999efficientprogressivesampling,leite2003improvingprogressivesampling,domhan2015speedingup}.
-When using learning curves of other datasets, those are usually available up to the full number of available data (with a specific schedule of anchors), because these curves could be prepared long before the target dataset became available~\cite{leite2003improvingprogressivesampling,leite2010activetesting,vanrijn2015fastalgorithmselection}.
-Both learning curves of the active learner and other learners can be utilized for this.
-In the context of model selection, typically various learners are being evaluated, so we can acquire various learning curves of other learners on the target dataset~\cite{chandrashekaran2017speedinguphpo,swersky2014freezethawbo,klein2017fabolas,klein2017lcpredictionwithbnn,baker2018acceleratingnas}.
+We can utilise empirical learning curves gathered on the target dataset, empirical learning curves gathered on other datasets, dataset meta-features, and features describing the learners.
+Learning curves gathered on the target dataset come at a particular computational cost, as they need to be generated during the process.
+Typically, when modelling the current learner on the target dataset, a \emph{partial} empirical learning curve is constructed, which can then be step-wise extended or discarded~\citep{provost1999efficientprogressivesampling,leite2003improvingprogressivesampling,domhan2015speedingup}.
+When using learning curves of other datasets, those are usually available up to a large portion of the dataset size (with a specific schedule of anchors) in the case of \samplecurves or until convergence in the case of \itcurves.
+This is because these curves could be prepared offline before the target dataset became available~\citep{leite2003improvingprogressivesampling,leite2010activetesting,vanrijn2015fastalgorithmselection}.
+Both learning curves of the current learner and other learners can be utilised for this.
+In the context of model selection, various learners are usually evaluated.
+Therefore we can acquire various learning curves of other learners on the target dataset~\citep{chandrashekaran2017speedinguphpo,swersky2014freezethawbo,klein2017fabolas,klein2017lcpredictionwithbnn,baker2018acceleratingnas}.